admission of a partner

 2. Why should a partnership admit a new partner?

-A partnership firm may admit a new partner for various reasons, like expanding the scope of business operations, securing additional capital, acquiring specialised skills, and accomplishing managerial responsibilities by sharing among them.
+A partnership firm may admit a new partner for various reasons, like expanding the scope of business operations, securing additional capital, acquiring specialized skills, and accomplishing managerial responsibilities by sharing among them.

 3. What changes are to be made if a new partner is admitted?